AliceO2Group/analysis-framework/docs/gettingstarted/contributingtocode.md

 If a check fails, you can click on "Details" to see more information about the errors in the log of the test.

 If the clang-format check (or a formatting linter in MegaLinter) fails, an automatic PR with the formatting fixes is opened in your fork and a notification email is sent to you.
-You have to merge this formatting PR so that your branch (and your opened PR) gets updated.
+You have to merge this formatting PR to update your branch (and your opened PR).

 ```note
 This means that _you do not have to format your (C++ and Python) code_, as the automatic formatting check does that for you.